-- At this stage if you are still not satisfied, you should contact us again and we will arrange for a Partner to review matters.
+- At this stage if you are still not satisfied, you should contact us again and we will arrange for a Director to review matters.

 - We will write to you within 14 days of receiving your request for a review confirming our firms position on your complaint.